ragibson/ragibson/README.md

  - 💽 Operating Systems
  - 🔋 Microarchitecture

-More recently, I've been additionally interested in
+More recently, I've been additionally working on
  - 🤖 Machine Learning
  - 🧮 Numerical Analysis